FreddyE1982/stsmoddergui/modules/basemod_wrapper/README.md

 4. **Describe characters** using `CharacterBlueprint` from `modules.basemod_wrapper.project` and attach starting decks plus relics.
-5. **Iterate in a REPL** by calling `project.enable_runtime()` (already done in the generated entrypoint).
+5. **Iterate in a REPL** by calling `project.enable_runtime()` (already done in the generated entrypoint) or `project.enable_mechanics_runtime()` when tinkering with experimental rule weaving mechanics.
 BaseMod hooks are registered for you so edits only require a reload.
 6. **Bundle for ModTheSpire** through `compileandbundle(project, options)` or by reusing `project.bundle_options_from_layout(layout, ...)`.